Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Method

 \subsection{\method: Convert the Energy Decay to Compute Density Decay}

 \lblsect{Radial Attention}

 \method simulates energy decay through compute density decay to save computation.

-\myparagraph{Temporal density decay.} Along the temporal dimension, \method applies a simple exponential decay rule: the compute density between tokens in frame $i$ and frame $j$ is set to $(\frac{1}{2})^{\lfloor\log_2(\max(|i-j|,1))\rfloor}$.
-This forms a structured pattern as illustrated in \fig{patterns}(a), where the attention map is divided into $2\lceil \log_2(\max(f, 2)) \rceil - 1$ diagonal bands centered on the main diagonal (band 0).
+\myparagraph{Temporal density decay.} Along the temporal dimension, \method applies an exponential decay rule: the compute density between tokens in frame $i$ and frame $j$ is $(\frac{1}{2})^{\lfloor\log_2(\max(|i-j|,1))\rfloor}$.
+This forms a structured pattern as illustrated in \fig{patterns}(a) with $2\lceil \log_2(\max(f, 2)) \rceil - 1$ diagonal bands centered on the main diagonal (band 0).
 Bands above and below the diagonal are indexed as $1, 2, 3, \ldots$ and $-1, -2, -3, \ldots$, respectively.
 Each band's width doubles relative to the previous one, ensuring that the total computation per band remains bounded by a constant.
 The attention from tokens in frame $i$ to frame $j$ lies in band $\text{sign}(j-i) \cdot \lfloor\log_2\max(|i-j|, 1)\rfloor$.
-The central band (band 0) retains full compute density (100\%), while each successive band moving outward has half the compute density of the preceding one -- producing a radial decay effect with progressively lighter colors.
+The central band (band 0) retains 100\% compute density, while each successive band moving outward has half the compute density of the preceding one -- producing a radial decay effect with progressively lighter colors.

 \looseness=-1 \myparagraph{Spatial density decay.} As observed in \fig{decay} and formalized in \eqn{decay}, most attention energy is concentrated on tokens at similar spatial locations across frames.
 We preserve these high-energy interactions, which yield diagonal-like structures within each frame-to-frame attention block.
 Due to temporal decay, the computed diagonal width of these blocks shrinks as the temporal distance between frames increases.
 Specifically, as shown in \fig{patterns}(b), the diagonal width for attention between frame $i$ and frame $j$ is given by $\lfloor\dfrac{s}{2^{\lfloor \log_2\max(|i-j|,1) \rfloor}}\rfloor$.
 If it falls below 1, instead of further narrowing the diagonal, we reduce the frequency of diagonals.
 Specifically, we only retain diagonals in those blocks where $|i - j| \bmod \lceil\dfrac{2^{\lfloor \log_2\max(|i-j|,1) \rfloor}}{s}\rceil = 0$ to keep the same amortized attention density decay.